 J&K has become a staging ground for the Modi government’s scattershot approach to the Unlawful Activities Prevention Act, which makes bail well nigh impossible and guarantees lengthy pre-trial detention.
 Recently, the UNHRC expressed concern over the use of this law in India.
 The latest data suggest that J&K accounts for a third (287) of the total number (796) of UAPA cases filed in India in 2020.
 In fact, since 2019, the J&K police have booked over 2,300 people under more than 1,200 cases filed under UAPA, one of the highest rates in the country.

 The most problematic part of the UAPA is Section 43 D (5), which subordinates the fate of the accused person to the court’s perusal of their case diary, which is prepared by the police, thus restricting the substantive role that the judiciary can play.

-The J&K police have filed UAPA cases even against the circulation of .
+The J&K police have filed UAPA cases even against the circulation of rumours and fake news.
 This year, UAPA cases have been filed against persons for resisting cordon-and-search operations, for leading funeral prayers of slain militant men, for throwing stones, and for raising “anti-national slogans” during protests — all “offences” where other provisions under IPC and CrPC could have been applied as well, say legal experts.